-“I really liked Awesome Company Ltd’s new feature launch and going off vanity metrics like their social engagement it looks like it was well-received by the market, however, it struck me as odd that they didn’t create a dedicated landing page to take prospects to.
-I think this would have taken their launch to the next level and enabled them to personalise their approach much better.”
+“I really liked Awesome Company Ltd’s new feature launch and going off vanity metrics like their social engagement.
+It looks like it was well-received by the market, however, it struck me as odd that they didn’t create a dedicated landing page to take prospects to.
+I think this would have taken their launch to the next level and enabled them to personalize their approach much better.”

-This not only shows you’re hot on the pulse of market trends, but that you understand product marketing fundamentals and how to optimise campaigns for success.
+This not only shows you’re hot on the pulse of market trends, but that you understand product marketing fundamentals and how to optimize campaigns for success.

 Case study time.
 Once again your research into the company should help you here, but this is the time to show off your creativity and understanding of the demands of the role.
 Maybe reference a similar product you’ve launched in the past (if it was a success) or a strategy you think worked well.